Outdoor Recreation

 Backyard Wildlife Sanctuaries

 The Washington State Department of Fish and Wildlife is promoting the creation of Backyard Wildlife Sanctuaries.
 They are awarding certificates to those who have created a wildlife sanctuary.
-In addition, you may view their monthly Crossing Paths News Notes.

 Bateman Island - Tri-Cities

 Bateman Island (Tri-Cities) is classified as an urban wildlife area and is two miles long and one mile wide.
 It is located at the confluence of the Yakima River with the Columbia River.
-Access to the island is from Columbia Parkway off Highyway 240.
+Access to the island is from Wye Park off Columbia Park Trail near the north end of Columbia Center Boulevard.
 Outdoor recreation includes walking, mountain biking, fishing, and bird watching.
-The Lower Columbia Basin Audubon Society offers monthly bird walks where an average of 30 to 40 bird species can be sighted.

-Blue Mountain Wildlife
+Blue Mountain Wildlife - Pendleton

 Oak Creek Wildlife Area - Elk and Bighorn Sheep Feeding